Here is a summary of the things you should consider

 |< age 65||25.41%||16.94%||8.47%.||0%|

-Also known as ancillary cover, an extras policy helps cover the cost of out-of-hospital services (and products) like dental care, physiotherapy, prescription glasses, occupational therapy and many other services that Medicare doesn’t cover.
+Also known as ancillary cover, an extras policy helps cover the cost of out-of-hospital services and products like dental care, physiotherapy, prescription glasses, occupational therapy and many other services that Medicare doesn’t cover.

 So, if you were to take out hospital cover at 40 and hadn’t held this cover at any point since 1 July following your 31st birthday, you’d need to pay an additional 20% on your hospital premiums.

-So, adding your little ones onto your private health insurance policy might help you save on out-of-pocket expenses and give you greater say over their healthcare too.
+So, adding your little ones to your private health insurance policy might help you save on out-of-pocket expenses and give you greater say over their healthcare too.
 You can also choose their doctor or specialist (if they’re available) and avoid public hospital waiting lists.